ForgeRock/openam-authentication/README.txt

 == Frequently Asked Questions ==
 = What is it needed to make this plug-in work =
 1. An OpenAM server up and running.
 It can be installed anywhere, as long as Wordpress can reach it.
-The OpenAM requires certain APIs, hence OpenAM 11.0 and above is required.
+The OpenAM requires certain REST APIs, hence OpenAM 10.x and above is required.
 2. Your wordpress installation up and running.
-This plug-in was written and tested for Wordpress 3.9.2, but it might work with previous versions.
+This plug-in was written and tested for Wordpress 3.9.2 and 4.0.0, but it might work with previous versions.

 = Do I need an OpenAM Policy Agent? =
 No, a Policy Agent is not needed